 The prize honors the memory of Pattana Kitiarsa who was Associate Professor in the Department of Southeast Asian Studies, National University of Singapore.
 He was born in the northeastern Thai province of Nong Khai and maintained his roots in this Lao-speaking region.
 As a scholar, teacher, and friend he touched many people's lives.
 Sadly, Pattana passed away from cancer at the age of 46.
 With his passing the field lost one of its leading scholars of Southeast Asian labor, religion, class, and media.

-The award of $500 and a certificate are presented at the AAS Annual Conference.
-The South Asia Council will also provide a sum of up to $400 to the winner of the prize to partially cover the cost of travel to the AAS Annual Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.
+Please submit your 2019 Denver, Colorado conference paper, proof of current doctoral program registration, and panel abstract in PDF format up until March 24, 2019 to Prof. Jane Ferguson at email@example.com.
+Submissions should be up to 10,000 words maximum.
+Papers received after March 24, 2019 will not be considered.
+Any questions regarding the prize can be sent to the same email address.
+The award of $500 and a certificate will be presented at the 2020 AAS Annual Conference in Boston, Massachusetts.
+The Southeast Asia Asia Council of the AAS will also provide a sum of up to $400 to the winner of the prize to partially cover the cost of his or her travel to the 2020 Boston, Massachusetts Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.

 - The winner of the 2015 AAS Chicago Conference SEAC Graduate Student Paper Prize was Michelle S. Eusebio (University of Florida) for "Why Rice Agriculture Did Not Reach the Pacific Islands During the Austronesian Expansion: Exploring Resistance, Foodways, and Identities in Enigmatic Territories."